guicasagrandem/OEE_Calculator_S7-1200/README.md

 ---

-## 📄 License
+## 📄 Note

-This project is distributed under the MIT license.
-See the `LICENSE` file for more details.
+This project is only simulate on PLCSIM, please, inform about any problems.

 ---